FaizYanuar/info-kelas-app/README.md

 CREATE TABLE weekly_schedules (sort_index integer NOT NULL, day_of_week integer NOT NULL, subject_id bigint, id bigint NOT NULL, room text NOT NULL, time_text text NOT NULL, semester_id bigint);
 ```

+### 🤖 Google Gemini API

+To enable the chatbot feature:
+1. Go to [Google AI Studio](https://aistudio.google.com/) and create a free API key.
+2. Paste the key into the `GOOGLE_API_KEY` variable in your `.env.local` file.
+3. The chatbot at `/chatpage` will now function automatically.

 ### Installation